Hadoop-bigdata/Hadoop/Hadoop-Installation.md

 	$docker pull kiwenlau/hadoop:1.0
 	//command to pull Hadoop image into Docker
 	```
-	Thanks to kiwenlau who already build the Hadoop image in docker.
+	Thanks to kiwenlau who has already built the Hadoop image in docker.

 	Reference: https://github.com/kiwenlau/hadoop-cluster-docker